 Home life for David is equally as busy with 3 children and a very accommodating partner.

 Nick graduated with an Economics degree from Warwick University, and subsequently qualified as a Chartered Accountant.
 Nick was Finance Director for Andrews Property Group for thirty years until his retirement in 2019.

-As well as being a Trustee and Treasurer for ACT, Nick is Trustee for the Christian Book Promotion Trust.
+As well as being a Trustee and Treasurer for ACT, Nick is on the Management Committee for Speaking Volumes.

 Helen joined ACT as a Trustee in 2006.
 As part of ACT’s engaged relationship with its grantee organisations, Helen joined the board of trustees for Restored in December 2012.